aheissenberger/wp-blocks-to-json-vscode/README.md

-# Wordpress Block HTML Parser to JSON
+# Wordpress Gutenberg HTML Block parse/serialize JSON

 Convert a selected text area with Wordpress Gutenberg HTML Blocks to/from JSON.
 If the selected text is empty it will take the content of the clipboard an inserts at the current cursor position.